decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 #### Security Considerations

-It is important to note that Cross-device SIOP is susceptible to a session phishing attack, where an attacker relays the request from a good Verifier/RP to a victim and is able to sign in as a victim.
+It is important to note that Cross-device SIOP is susceptible to a session phishing attack, where an attacker relays the Authorization Request from a good Verifier/RP to a victim and is able to sign in as a victim.
 Implementers MUST implement mitigations most suitable to the use-case.
 For more details and concrete mitigations, see section 15 Security Considerations in [[ref: SIOPv2 ID1]].

 ### JWT VCs